 The members of the Compensation Committee are Messrs.
 Hassan, Kindler, and Turley.
 Mr. Turley is the chair of the Compensation Committee.
-During 2020, the Compensation Committee met seven times.
+During 2021, the Compensation Committee met 7 times.
 The Compensation Committee's responsibilities include, among others:

-- · developing and maintaining an executive compensation policy and monitoring the results of that policy; - · considering the impact of our compensation policy and practices on our risk profile; - · recommending to the Board for approval compensation and benefit plans; - · reviewing and approving annually corporate and personal goals and objectives to serve as the basis for the CEO's compensation, evaluating the CEO's performance in light of those goals and objectives and determining the CEO's compensation based on that evaluation; - · reviewing and recommending annual compensation for the Executive Chairman; - determining and approving annual compensation for other executive officers; - approving grants of equity-based incentives to the extent provided under the our equity compensation plans, subject to the Committee's authority to delegate the power to grant awards to employees or non-executive service providers who are not directors or executive officers; - · reviewing and making recommendations to the Board regarding the compensation of non-employee directors; - reviewing and discussing with management the "Compensation Discussion and Analysis" to the extent required by SEC rules; - · preparing the Compensation Committee report when required by SEC rules; - · reviewing any executive employment-related agreements, proposed severance or retirement arrangements, or change and control or similar agreements, and any amendments or waivers to any such agreements; - · overseeing the development, implementation and effectiveness of the Company's human capital management policies, programs and initiatives, including with respect to recruiting, retaining and developing our employees; and - · reviewing and recommending to the Board for approval our approach with respect to the advisory vote on executive compensation, or say-on-pay, and the frequency of the say-on-pay advisory vote.
+- developing and maintaining an executive compensation policy and monitoring the results of that policy; - · considering the impact of our compensation policy and practices on our risk profile; - · recommending to the Board for approval compensation and benefit plans; - reviewing and approving annually corporate and personal goals and objectives to serve as the basis for the CEO's compensation, evaluating the CEO's performance in light of those goals and objectives and determining the CEO's compensation based on that evaluation; - determining and approving annual compensation for other executive officers; - approving grants of equity-based incentives to the extent provided under the our equity compensation plans, subject to the Committee's authority to delegate the power to grant awards to employees or non-executive service providers who are not directors or executive officers; - reviewing and making recommendations to the Board regarding the compensation of non-employee directors, including the Executive Chairman; - reviewing and discussing with management the "Compensation Discussion and Analysis" to the extent required by SEC rules;

+- · preparing the Compensation Committee report when required by SEC rules; - reviewing any executive employment-related agreements, proposed severance or retirement arrangements, or change and control or similar agreements, and any amendments or waivers to any such agreements; - · overseeing the development, implementation and effectiveness of the Company's human capital management policies, programs and initiatives, including with respect to recruiting, retaining and developing our employees; - · overseeing the succession planning process with respect to the Chief Executive Officer and other key executive officer; and - · reviewing and recommending to the Board for approval our approach with respect to the advisory vote on executive compensation, or say-on-pay, and the frequency of the say-on-pay advisory vote.